 - 1. No advertising is allowed on the medal - 2.
 The organizer must have the design accepted by IPF prior to the production. - 3.
-The medals for the Total must be minimum 9 cm in diameter, and the medals for the individual lifts 5-7 cm in diameter. - 4.
+The medals for the Total must be minimum 9 cm in diameter, - and the medals for the individual lifts 5-7 cm in diameter. - 4.
 The medals must be produced in high quality.
-One side must show the IPF World Globe and be surrounded by the text "International Powerlifting Federation".
-2nd side is free for the Organizer but must show which Championship it is and the year.
+One side must show the IPF World Globe and be surrounded by the text "International Powerlifting Federation". - 2nd side is free for the Organizer but must show which Championship it is and the year.
+Not voted at as 5.4 failed.